pneugebala/require-as-array/README.md

 })
 ```

-Instead of a nested object, only an array with all required modules is returned.
+Instead of a nested object, only an array with all required modules gets returned.